fulanii/Tweets-unliking-bot/README.md

 Then configuration is pretty easy go to `main.py` replace each key and token where it says paste here, after that just add your twitter username where it says paste you username here.

 ## Conclusion
-You should start the bot with python and everything should work just fine, We hope you can help use improve.
+You should start the bot with python and everything should work just fine, Twitter have rate limits make sure yu look out for them.
+We hope you can help use improve.
 Have a nice day!
 Stay Safe!